Global Existence and Regularity for the 3D Stochastic Primitive Equations of the Ocean and Atmosphere with Multiplicative White Noise: Introduction

-The stochastic terms are driven by Gaussian white noise processes $\dot{W}_{j}$ which are formally delta correlated in space and time.
+The stochastic terms are driven by independent Gaussian white noise processes $\dot{W}_{j}$ which are formally delta correlated in time.
 The stochastic terms may be written formally in the expansion

-where the elements $\dot{W}_j^k$ are independent white noise processes in time.
+where the elements $\dot{W}_j^k$ are independent white (in time) noise processes.
 We understand \eqref{eq:PE3DBasic} in the It\={o} sense but the classical correspondence between the It\={o} and Stratonovich systems would allow one to treat both situations with the analysis herein.
 We recall the basic mathematical definitions and give precise conditions on the operators $\sigma_{\mathbf{v}}$, $\sigma_T$, $\sigma_S$ below.

 The boundary $\partial \mathcal{M}$ is partitioned into the top $\Gamma_i = \mathcal{M}_0 \times \{0\}$, the bottom $\Gamma_b= \mathcal{M}_0 \times \{-h\}$ and the sides $\Gamma_l = \partial \mathcal{M}_0 \times (-h, 0)$.
 We denote by $\mathbf{n}_H$ the outward unit normal to $\partial \mathcal{M}_0$.
 We prescribe the following boundary conditions: